aigency-project/aigency-project.github.io/content/get_started/demos/reception_aigent.md

 prev: /get_started/demos
 ---

 This example demonstrates a simple, polite receptionist agent built with the Aigency framework.
-The Lone Aigent acts as a front-desk assistant: it greets users, asks brief clarifying questions, and conceptually routes them to the appropriate specialist in a detective agency.
+The Reception Aigent acts as a front-desk assistant: it greets users, asks brief clarifying questions, and conceptually routes them to the appropriate specialist in a detective agency.
 This agent runs without MCP services to remain lightweight and fast to deploy.

 ## Use Cases
-The Lone Aigent is ideal for intake, triage, and routing.
+The Reception Aigent is ideal for intake, triage, and routing.

 {{< tabs items="Greeting & Triage, Clarifying Question, Provide Next Steps" >}}
   {{< tab >}}